-Academic Standards and Quality Regulations 2019-20 Scottish quality enhancement framework
+Academic Standards and Quality Regulations 2020-21 Scottish quality enhancement framework

 - Expectations which clearly and succinctly express the outcomes providers should achieve in setting and maintaining the standards of their awards, and for managing the quality of their provision. - 2.
 Practices representing effective ways of working that underpin the delivery of the expectations, and will deliver positive outcomes for students.
 These include: - a.
 Core practices that must be demonstrated by all UK higher education providers as part of assuring their standards and quality - b.
 Common practices that will be applied by providers in line with their missions, their regulatory context and the needs of their students.
-These are practices common to the underpinning of quality in all UK providers but are not regulatory requirements for providers in England. - 3.
+These are practices common to the underpinning of quality in all UK providers and are mandatory requirements in Scotland. - 3.
 Advice and guidance which will help established and new providers alike to develop and maintain effective quality assurance practices.